Tulip Festival to begin Sunday at Richardson Farm

-After cold weather delayed the tulips’ bloom for a number of weeks, the Tulip Fest at Richardson Farm is slated to open on Mother’s Day this Sunday.
+After cold weather delayed the tulips’ bloom for a number of weeks, the Tulip Fest at Richardson Adventure Farm is slated to open on Mother’s Day this Sunday, May 8.

 Richardson Farm, which had hoped to open April 23, cautioned that not all of the flowers will be in bloom on opening weekend as different varieties bloom at different times.